g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

 ## Instant Interaction: Building a Real-Time Chat App with Node.js & Socket.io
 In this article, we explore the development of a real-time chat application using Node.js and Socket.io.
-Socket.io is introduced as a JavaScript library facilitating bidirectional communication between web clients and servers, employing WebSocket connections when available and alternative transports for compatibility.
+The latter is introduced as a JavaScript library facilitating bidirectional communication between web clients and servers, employing WebSocket connections when available and alternative transports for compatibility.
 Node.js serves as the runtime environment, enabling server-side JavaScript execution.

 ## Importance of Real-Time Communication in Web Development:
  Traditional web applications operate on a request-response model, where the client sends a request to the server, and the server responds with the requested data.
 However, this approach is not suitable for applications requiring instant updates or notifications.